kevin-labtani/Docker-Kubernetes/README.md

 We don't have to stick to the default ENV variable, we can use the `--env KEY=VALUE` flag to run the app on another port, `docker run -p 3000:8000 --env PORT=8000 -d --name feedback-app -v feedback:/app/feedback -v "/home/kevin/code/docker-bootcamp/5-data-volumes:/app:ro" -v /app/node_modules -v/app/temp --rm feedback-node-app:env`

-`-e` also works as a shortcut for `--env`, if we have more than one env varialbe, we simply add multiple flags
+`-e` also works as a shortcut for `--env`, if we have more than one env variable, we simply add multiple flags

 We can also specify a file that contains the env variables, eg if we have a `.env` file, run the container with `--env-file ./.env`, `docker run -p 3000:8000 --env-file ./.env -d --name feedback-app -v feedback:/app/feedback -v "/home/kevin/code/docker-bootcamp/5-data-volumes:/app:ro" -v /app/node_modules -v/app/temp --rm feedback-node-app:env`